 Step by step Ratatouille

-- about 4 tbsp olive or rapeseed oil
+- about 4 tablespoon olive or rapeseed oil

 - sea salt and freshly ground black pepper